verronpro/blog/_drafts/2025-11-08-resetable-iterator-and-docx-iterator.md

 ---
 layout: article
-title:  ""
+title: "Monthly Commit — ResetableIterator and DocxIterator"
-date:   202X-XX-XX 09:00:00
+date: 2025-11-08
-categories: []
+categories: [office-stamper]
 author: Joseph
 tags: [agility, craftsmanship, solo-maintainer, enterprise, platform, ci-cd, risk-management]
-description: ""
+description: "Safe document mutation during traversal through a new ResetableIterator abstraction."
 ---

 Commit:
 [a0fa512](https://github.com/verronpro/office-stamper/commit/a0fa512)

 # Why this commit matters

-Walking and mutating a WordprocessingML tree at the same time invites iterator invalidation, off‑by‑one bugs, and subtle skips when nodes are inserted or removed.
-In real templates—lists, SDTs, hyperlinks, comments, fields—structure shifts as processors do their work.
-This change introduces a `ResetableIterator` and routes paragraph traversal through `DocxIterator` so processors can safely re‑iterate after structural changes.
-The result is less incidental complexity at call sites and a shared, testable contract for traversal across the codebase.

-For a solo‑maintained project used sporadically in big companies, this is the kind of investment that pays back quickly.
-A single, intention‑revealing traversal primitive reduces review time for contributors who appear every few months and lowers the chance of regressions in enterprise templates with tricky interleavings.
+- Mutating a WordprocessingML tree during traversal invites iterator invalidation and bugs.
+- Introduces `ResetableIterator` to allow safe re-iteration after structural changes (split/merge/delete).
+- Reduces incidental complexity at call sites by providing a shared, testable contract.

 # What actually changed

-- Added a `ResetableIterator` abstraction capable of rewinding to a known position after a mutation, making it safe to re‑visit ranges when processors split or merge runs, or delete nodes.
+- Added `ResetableIterator` for rewinding to a known position after mutation.

-- Centralized traversal with `DocxIterator` and aligned its behavior with docx4j’s `TraversalUtil` so “what to visit” is declarative while “how to walk” is uniform.
+- Centralized traversal with `DocxIterator`, aligned with `TraversalUtil`.

-- Updated core paragraph processing to rely on these primitives, reducing bespoke loops and duplicated state.
+- Updated core processing to rely on these primitives instead of bespoke loops.

-- Strengthened invariants: iterators expose a minimal surface (next, hasNext, reset) and own the tricky parts of navigating around `w:commentRangeStart/End`, fields, and hyperlinks.
+- Strengthened invariants: iterators own the navigation of comments, fields, and hyperlinks.

 # Agile and craftsmanship lens

-- Delete to accelerate.
-Replacing ad‑hoc loops with a narrow iterator reduces the amount of code you need to reason about per feature.
+- Delete to accelerate: narrow iterators reduce the amount of code to reason about.
-  Smaller diffs, faster reviews, fewer regressions.

-- Push complexity to the seam.
-Iteration rules belong in an iterator;
+- Push complexity to the seam: iteration rules belong in the iterator, not the processor.
-  processors should read like intent (`repeat`, `replace`, `displayIf`) without re‑implementing cursor math.

-- Tests as documentation.
-Iterator behavior can be demonstrated in tiny fixtures (e.g., nested SDTs with comments).
-Those tests become the examples we link to from docs—documentation‑as‑code.
+- Tests as documentation: iterator behavior is demonstrated in tiny fixtures (nested SDTs, etc.).

-# Solo‑maintainer + enterprise usage angle
+# Solo-maintainer + enterprise usage angle

-When a large company adopts Office‑stamper for a short project, they need predictability more than novelty.
-A shared iterator abstraction gives reviewers (and my future self) a focal point: if traversal is wrong, there is one place to fix it.
-It also enables better support: a bug report can reference a specific iterator test, and the fix improves all processors that rely on it.
+- Predictability: shared iterator abstraction gives reviewers and maintainers a stable focal point.
+- Supportability: bug reports can target specific iterator tests; fixes benefit all processors.

 # Risks and mitigations

-- Risk: Hidden behavior changes when switching call sites to the iterator.
-Mitigation: port characterization tests and run them on representative documents; keep a changelog of iterator semantics.
+- Hidden behavior changes: port characterization tests and run on representative documents.

-- Risk: Over‑generalizing the iterator.
-Mitigation: keep the surface minimal (iteration + reset); build specific factories like `DocxIterator.ofCRS` for clarity rather than flags.
+- Over-generalization: keep the surface minimal (iteration + reset).

-- Risk: Performance regressions in very large documents.
-Mitigation: bound iteration scope; prefer visitor patterns with early exits;
+- Performance: bound iteration scope; use visitor patterns with early exits.
-  profile with real templates.

-# How to apply this idea in your codebase
+# How to apply

-- When you transform a collection while walking it, hide the cursor logic behind a tiny interface and provide a reset capability if mutations can invalidate positions.
+- Hide cursor logic behind a tiny interface with reset capability if mutations invalidate positions.

-- Prefer declarative selection: create small factories for “what to visit” (comments, fields, runs) and keep walking uniform across the codebase.
+- Prefer declarative selection through small factories for specific node types.

-- Back your iterators with micro‑tests that mirror production shapes.
+- Back iterators with micro-tests mirroring production document shapes.
-  Link those tests from the docs so behavior is discoverable and teachable.

-# References

-- Commit: a0fa512

-- Iteration helpers: `DocxIterator`, `DocxIterator.ofCRS` for comment starts, docx4j `TraversalUtil`

-- Related posts: comment retrieval via `DocxIterator` (Nov 2025);
-  targeted traversal with `ofCRS` (Nov 2025)